 As Your Life Changes, Consider A Post-Divorce Modification

-When going through divorce, the court will determine custody, alimony payments and placement of your children.
-As your living situation following the divorce evolves, that original plan may no longer be an accurate reflection of your current situation.
-It is possible to request a post-divorce modification to update elements of the divorce agreement to better fit your and your children’s needs.
+In your divorce, the court will determine custody, alimony payments and placement of your children.
+As your living situation following the divorce evolves, that original plan may no longer accurately reflect your situation.
+You can request a post-divorce modification to update elements of the divorce agreement to better fit you and your children’s needs.

-At Schwei & Wendt S.C., our attorneys work to secure a modification that better reflect your current situation.
+At Schwei & Wendt S.C., our attorneys will work to secure a modification that better reflects your situation.
 We have more than 50 years’ combined experience resolving a broad range of family law matters.
-Our lawyers have the knowledge needed to obtain an outcome personalized to protect your interests.
+Our lawyers have the knowledge to obtain an outcome personalized to protect your interests.

 - Physical placement

 For the court to grant a modification, there must have been a significant change in circumstances.
 For a child support modification, the courts will evaluate whether you or your spouse has had a meaningful change in employment or income.

 Custody and placement agreements can be more difficult to modify.
 Unless both parents accept the change to custody or placement, the requesting spouse must prove that the current agreement is harmful for the child if the modification is requested less than two years from the original judgment.
 After two years, the requesting spouse only needs to demonstrate a significant change in circumstances.